Automate IT resource request approval workflows

 ➡️ Who will check that the resource has been created and that the end user has received access?

-Automation is not becoming a luxury, but a necessity in this process, to bring reliability and security to resource requests.
+Automation is no longer a luxury but a necessity in this process to provide reliability and security in resource requests.

-It's important to choose a tool that can connect to your various resources, either via APIs, locally or offline, to automate a workflow.
+It is important to choose a tool that can connect to your various resources, either through APIs, locally, or offline, in order to automate a workflow.
 This tool must also be able to integrate your users.

-In this case, an IAM (Identity and Access Management) tool is clearly relevant, as it natively integrates users, accounts and applications.
+In this case, an IAM (Identity and Access Management) tool is clearly relevant because it natively integrates users, accounts, and applications.

-Automating the validation workflow is therefore a natural component of an identity and access management solution.
+The automation of the validation workflow is therefore a component that naturally integrates into an identity and access management solution.

 At Youzer, we have defined a workflow as follows: